 The right resistance level depends on your fitness level and the exercises you plan to do with the band.
 For example, if you are doing curls with a band, you should feel increasingly more tension in your biceps as you flex your elbows.
 As a result, the contraction at the top should be intense, and your elbows should remain at your sides from start to finish.

 Like with other exercises, pick a tougher band for compound exercises (e.g., resistance band lat pulldown) and a thinner one for isolation activities (e.g., bicep curls).

 Ultimately, the best resistance band for you will depend on your individual needs and preferences.
-It may be helpful to try out a few different bands to see which one feels most comfortable and provides the resistance you need for your exercises.
+Try out a few different bands to see which one feels most comfortable and provides the resistance you need for your exercises.